-Dr. Stearns will discuss your pain regimen with you on the day of your surgery.
+Dr. Auble will discuss your pain regimen with you on the day of your surgery.
 If there are any questions or concerns do not hesitate to contact the office at Loveland Office Phone Number 970-669-4802

 If prescribed antibiotics be sure to take the prescription as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
 Be sure to rinse for at least 1 minute then spit it out.
 Do not eat or drink for 1 hour after rinsing with Peridex.

 Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
 Brush your teeth and the healing abutments.
 Be gentle initially while brushing the surgical areas.